RobbieRotten/obsidian/content/UTS Law Notes/FOL Reading notes.md

       - Depended on mounted police for order and anti-rioting/invasion in already disorderly cities
 - The Queensland Mounted Police
   - most lethal force used against Aboriginal people
-- George Arthur 1830 ˜Black Line’
+- George Arthur 1830 ˜Black Line'
   - 2000 civilians and soldiers
-  - the express purpose of forcing Aboriginal nations from their homelands in eastern Van Diemen’s Land (Tasmania) onto a reserve in the Tasman Peninsula
+  - the express purpose of forcing Aboriginal nations from their homelands in eastern Van Diemen's Land (Tasmania) onto a reserve in the Tasman Peninsula
   - Police in Australia were paramilitary
 - Dispossession By Law
   -  ambivalent status of Aboriginal people